 “Habits of thinking need not be forever.
 One of the most significant findings in psychology in the last twenty years is that individuals can choose the way they think.” – Martin Seligman Ph.D., former head of the APA

 Clearing the Way to a Workable Solution with the Freedom Model

 The Recover Society, the drug war, and the efforts of most parents and spouses are based on the theory that human behavior is caused by external stimuli, however, the Freedom Model is based on the theory that human behavior is reasoned and chosen.
-Two very different views which ultimately lead to two very different strategies for dealing with substance abuses.
+Two very different views ultimately lead to two very different strategies for dealing with substance abuse.